-If the SA Border is closed at the time od departure then we will substitute with the following walk at Mount Richmond:
+If the SA Border is closed at the time od departure then we will substitute with the following walk at Mount Richmond, as below:

 An enjoyable first day that begins among the unspoiled bushland of Mount Richmond National Park.
 The park was established in 1960 and is home to around 450 plant species including 50 different orchid species.
 The Gunditjmara called the region Benwerrin, meaning ‘Long Hill’ and once gathered a wide variety of food from the area.
 In spring there are stunning displays of wildflowers including correa, coastal heaths and wattles.
 The diverse habitat also supports vibrant bird-life including emus, Crimson rosellas, Gang-gang cockatoos, thornbills, robins and currawongs.